 Yes, with a minimum of three weeks notice, we can order Spanish, French Canadian, Japanese, Chinese and Korean versions of the exam for students participating in our publicly-offered classes.
 It is critical to understand, however, that the class itself will still be taught only in English.
 Only the written exam itself would be in the language selected.

 Are all ServSafe Manager classes the same regardless of provider and does pricing vary from company to company?

 Classes are different at just about every place.
-Some might predominantly use aids like videos or games, for example, while others may focus more on in-depth, chapter-by-chapter discussion of the material and the utilization of study exercises for reinforcement.
+Some might predominantly use aids like games or videos, for example, while others may focus more on in-depth, chapter-by-chapter discussion of the material and the utilization of study exercises for reinforcement.
 RVA Food Safety does more of the latter.
 You can always ask any instructor how they do things.
-Pricing varies from company to company for sure, so it’s wise to shop carefully.
+Pricing varies from company to company for sure, so it's wise to shop carefully.